 If the vehicle is towed with all four wheels on the ground, the drivetrain components could be damaged.
 The repairs would not be covered by the vehicle warranty.
 Do not tow the vehicle with all four wheels on the ground.

 Vehicles with an automatic transmission should not be towed with all four wheels on the ground.
 If the vehicle must be towed, a dolly should be used.
-See "Dolly Towing" later in this section.
+See "Dolly Towing" following.